IT Helpdesk Wanted

-There are many sources you can look to in becoming the company you desire.
+There are many sources you can look to in becoming the IT Helpdesk you desire.
 Are you taking advantage of the many resources at your disposal?
-Let's consider a few that are easily within your reach.
+Let’s consider a few that are easily within your reach.

 “Imagine that every person in the world is enlightened but you.
 They are all your teachers, each doing just the right things to help you learn perfect patience, perfect wisdom, perfect compassion.”